 Many manufacturers sell various rain covers.
 These are in general suitable and rather inexpensive.
 Their advantage is that they will, or at least should, fit your exact model, as they were designed for it.

 Third party options are available out there as well, with wildly varying designs and quality.
-The most popular of these is GenTent (opens in a new tab).
+The most popular of these is GenTent (available at gentent.com and amazon.com).
 The cover is pitched on top of the generator as a tent, hence the name.
 It has a great reputation and many people even seem to use it as a substitute for a permanent shelter.
 However, since I’ve been through a few hurricanes myself, I would strongly recommend against using any sort of rain cover during storms.

 In the end, there is no way around the fact that a generator must not run in rain or snow without sufficient protection.
 This protection comes in the form of a shelter, which should shield the entirety of the generator, be water and fire-proof, and allow for sufficient ventilation.
 Neglecting any of the above may result in malfunction, injury or death.
 If circumstances call for it, you may substitute a shelter with a rain cover, but never on wet ground or in severe storms.